Frequently Asked Questions (FAQ)

 Dogs that participate in play with other dogs are expected to behave in a friendly manner towards both dogs and staff.
 Dogs should respond to their names, and know basic commands.
 We are willing to work with dogs that are still learning or struggle in a group setting using tools such as long lines, as well as modifying their pack time.
 We report to owners in full on how they did in the pack, and ask owners to understand that pack play can be intense, and if their dog needed breaks, that’s totally okay!

 Yes!
 In order to ensure that we have the space availability as well as appropriate staffing, we ask that you make reservations in advance for our boarding, daycare, grooming, and training services.
 When you book boarding, consider if you want your pet groomed by the end of their stay, and add that right when you book!
 If you ask when you drop your pet off, we might not be able to fit them in.

 What should I bring for my pet’s overnight stay?

 The most important thing for you to bring for your pet is their food, and any necessary medications!
-While we provide blankets and bowls for food and water, you are more than welcome to bring your pet’s belongings from home, such as beds, treats, toys, etc.!
+Please pack an extra night’s worth of food and medications, in case of emergency!
+We provide blankets and bowls for food and water, and you are more than welcome to bring your pet’s belongings from home, such as beds, treats, toys, etc.!
 We just ask that you leave the rawhide chews at home, along with other choking hazards to your pet.
 Please be aware that we are not responsible for any damage or loss of anything left in your dog’s room at owner’s request; as most pet owners are aware, dogs can and may destroy their own bedding material and other belongings.